MicrosoftDocs/sql-docs/docs/connect/jdbc/using-always-encrypted-with-the-jdbc-driver.md

 - Download and install the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files.
 Be sure to read the Readme included in the zip file for installation instructions, and relevant details on possible export or import issues.
   - For mssql-jdbc-X.X.X.jre7.jar or sqljdbc41.jar, the policy files can be downloaded from [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 7 Download](https://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html)
   - For mssql-jdbc-X.X.X.jre8.jar or sqljdbc42.jar, the policy files can be downloaded from  [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 8 Download](https://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)
-  - For mssql-jdbc-X.X.X.jre9.jar, no policy file needs to be downloaded.
-The jurisdiction policy in Java 9 defaults to unlimited strength encryption.
+  - For any JRE version 9 or greater (e.g. mssql-jdbc-X.X.X.jre9.jar), no policy file needs to be downloaded.
+The jurisdiction policy in Java 9, and above, defaults to unlimited strength encryption.

 ## Work with column master key stores